ebenezarchinelo/Security-Audit/README.md

 ## Conclusion
 Cran Ecommerce needs **urgent improvements** to its security and compliance programs.
-Immediate focus should be placed on:
-- Securing the e-commerce platform
-- Protecting personal and payment data
-- Aligning with **local and global regulations**
+Immediate focus should be placed on Securing the e-commerce platform, Protecting personal and payment data  and aligning with **local and global regulations**

 This audit highlights my ability to assess real-world security environments, identify critical risks, and provide **practical solutions** — combining both **SOC operations** and **GRC insights**.